ravendb/docs/Chapter01.rst

 Transactions
 ^^^^^^^^^^^^^
-Most document databases will offer you transaction support for the a single docuemnt.
+Most document databases will offer you transaction support for the a single document.
 RavenDB supports multi document (and multi node) transactions, but even so, it isn't recommended for common use, because of the potential for issues when using distributed transactions.

 Schema